History of Corsica: Prehistory

-The prehistory of Corsica covers the long period from the Upper Paleolithic to the first historical event, the founding of Aléria by the ancient Greeks in 566 BCE.
+The prehistory of Corsica covers the long period from the Upper Paleolithic to the first historical event, the founding of Aléria by the ancient Greeks in 566 BC.

 During the Ice Ages, the average level of the Mediterranean Sea dropped and several natural bridges were created that allowed the passage of fauna from the Italian mainland to the Sardinian-Corsican archipelago, passing through the islands of the Tuscan archipelago and crossing at most a narrow stretch of sea.
 Around 12-14 000 years ago, the climate began the evolution that led it to its present form, and Corsica, detached from the Tyrrhenian Sea, assumed its present-day island configuration.
-In the 19th century BCE, the hypothesis was developed that man may also have populated these lands by reaching them on foot when it was not yet completely an island; This thesis of Docteur Mattei was taken up by Count Colonna de Cesari Rocca, who noted how, at the time of his writing, anthropologists were becoming interested in the curious behavioural similarities between the characters of certain types of Corsican and Albanian people.
+In the 19th century BC, the hypothesis was developed that man may also have populated these lands by reaching them on foot when it was not yet completely an island; This thesis of Docteur Mattei was taken up by Count Colonna de Cesari Rocca, who noted how, at the time of his writing, anthropologists were becoming interested in the curious behavioural similarities between the characters of certain types of Corsican and Albanian people.

 The first deposits of chipped stones and sculptural sketches found so far in Corsica, in the region of Porto-Vecchio, date back to around 9000 BC (Romanellian).
 A female skeleton (la dame de Bonifacio) was found near the town of the same place.

 The Early Neolithic is represented in Corsica by finds of cardinal pottery and imported obsidian.
 The major influences seem to come from both Tuscany and Sardinia.

 In later phases, an important megalithic civilisation developed in Corsica, which left on the island dolmens (stazzòne, found near Cauria and Pagliagio), menhirs (stantare) and the original statues-menhirs, concentrated mainly in the south, at the site of Filitosa and that of Funtanaccia, near Sartene, but also present in the north, near San Fiorenzo.
 The site of Filitosa - a UNESCO World Heritage Site - is located near Sollacaro, towards the sea outlet of the Taravo Valley).
 According to the archaeologist Giovanni Lilliu, in the second half of the 4th millennium B.C., Corsica was invested by a cultural current called the Culture of Arzachena, also known as the Corsican-Gallurese cultural facies, secondary to the cultural complex known as the Culture of Ozieri and extended over the whole of Sardinia.